Moving in winter? Save up to 40% on moving costs but beware of critical pitfalls. Learn expert tips for a smooth, disaster-free winter relocation.

 - **Base Move:** 30-40% off-peak discount

-Even with these add-ons, our analysis shows most people still come out ahead.
-More importantly, their stuff arrives in one piece.
-We tell our clients to budget about 15% more than the initial quote for winter moves.
-Better to have a buffer than a surprise bill.
+Even with all that, most people still save money.
+More importantly?
+Their stuff arrives undamaged.
+We tell clients to budget about 15% over the initial quote for winter moves — gives you breathing room.

-Your job isn't done once the truck is packed.
-Your new home needs to be ready *before* the moving truck pulls up.
-Countless delays happen because the destination is a cold, dark, icy mess.
+Your job doesn't end when the truck gets loaded.
+Your new place needs to be ready *before* movers arrive.
+Can't tell you how many delays happen because the destination is freezing, dark, or covered in ice.

-2. **Clear All Pathways:** Shovel and salt every walkway, the driveway, and any stairs.
-Icy paths are the #1 cause of injuries and dropped boxes.
-Your crew will have salt, but they shouldn't have to clear your entire property.
+2. **Clear Pathways:** Shovel and salt the walkways, driveway, stairs.
+Icy paths = injuries and damaged items.
+Your crew will have salt, but they shouldn't clear your whole property.

 **Can movers really work in heavy snow?**